The Jerusalem visit

 Our private tour guide in Israel will take you through the old city of Jerusalem.

-At the Jaffa Gate, at the foot of the ramparts I will give you an account of the history of the old city.
-We will begin with the Armenian Quarter at Emmanuelle Church, the first Protestant Church in the Middle East at the end of the 19th century.
-There is a museum where I will present you a model of the city which traces the life of Jerusalem in the 1st century.
-Inside the church I will introduce you to the peculiarities of the place.
-We will continue to the Jewish Quarter and we will visit the remains of the old Byzantine Cardo.
-We will go through different synagogues like the "Hourva".
+Near Jaffa Gate, at the foot of the ramparts, I will share with you the history of the old city.
+We will begin with the Armenian Quarter at Emmanuelle Church, the first Protestant Church in the Middle East from the end of the 19th century.
+Inside a museum found there, I will present to you a model of the city which demonstrate the life of Jerusalem in the 1st century.
+Inside the church I will introduce to you special features of the place.
+We will continue our tour heading towards the Jewish Quarter where we will visit the remains of the old Byzantine Cardo.
+We will also pass through different synagogues like the "Hourva".

 We will discover Judaism at the Wailing Wall, the last remains of the Temple of Jerusalem.
-We will visit, not far from there, the Davidson Center where some important remains were found in the 19th century dating from the 1st century at the time of the second Temple.
+Not far from there we will visit the Davidson Center, where some important remains were found in the 19th century dating from the 1st century at the time of the second Temple.
 Then we will continue to the Muslim quarter across the street and admire the Damascus Gate, the main gate leading to the Muslim quarter.
-We will continue our private tour guide to discover Christianity, it is along the street Via Dolorosa that we will walk along the 14 points of the Way of the Cross continuing to St Sepulcher, in the heart of the Christian district.
+We will continue our private guided tour and explore Christianity.
+Starting on the street Via Dolorosa, we will walk along the 14 points of the Way of the Cross continuing towards St Sepulcher's church, in the heart of the Christian district.
 According to the Christian tradition, this was the path that Jesus had to take while carrying the cross to be crucified.

-We will continue our journey towards Mount Zion, we will visit the upper room or Cenacle, the place where Jesus and the apostles took their last meal and also the place where the apostles blessed the holy spirit, the day of Pentecost.
+We will continue our journey towards Mount Zion, along the way we will visit the upper room or Cenacle, the place where Jesus and the apostles took their last meal and also the place where the apostles blessed the holy spirit, the day of Pentecost.

 Near the Cenacle is the tomb of King David, a major pilgrimage site for Jews, Christians and Muslims.